Solving Hamilton-Jacobi equations by residual minimization of monotone finite-difference discretizations: Introduction

-Classical numerical methods for solving Hamilton-Jacobi equations, such as the Fast Marching Methods \cite{tsitsiklis2002efficient}\cite{sethian1999fast, sethian2001ordered} and Fast Sweeping Methods \cite{zhao2005fast, tsai2003fast, kao2005fast}, rely on discretizing the PDE, typically on a grid.
-While effective in low dimensions, this approach is fundamentally infeasible for high-dimensional problems because the size of the discretized system grows exponentially with dimension.
+We also extend the analysis to time-dependent problems (Theorems~\ref{thm:exist-uniqueness-scheme-time-implicit} and \ref{thm:error-estimates-scheme-time-implicit}), discretizing the time derivative by a single implicit or explicit Euler step, which recasts the evolution as the minimization of one space-time residual, for which {\bf (H1)}--{\bf (H2)} suffice.
+The implicit discretization is distinguished in the $\ell^\infty$ setting: the error is controlled by the residual, with no accumulation in time, for every time step, whereas the explicit one requires a CFL-type condition.
+In the $\ell^2$ setting (the norm defining the loss $L(\cdot)$) dimension-robust error estimates require the CFL-type condition for both discretizations, and, under it, the two residual minimization problems are essentially equivalent, with comparable training efficiency (Section~\ref{sec:time}).
+Although the implicit Euler discretization is unconditionally stable, without the CFL-type restriction, the associated $\ell^2$-error estimate and the rate of convergence during training suffer from the curse of dimensionality.

-In \cite{darbon2016algorithms},\cite{chow2019algorithm},\cite{chen2024lax}, grid-free algorithms are developed for Hamilton-Jacobi equations; the algorithms leverage classical representation formulas, such as Hopf-Lax and Lax-Oleinik, and fast optimization methods.
-Instead of necessarily solving a consistent discretization of the PDE everywhere or wrestling with the convergence issues of shooting methods, his algorithms compute the solution value at any given query point, formally with a complexity that is not exponentially growing.
-Recently, \cite{park2025neural} introduces a neural implicit solution formula that generalizes the classical Hopf and Lax formulas, utilizing deep learning to efficiently solve high-dimensional, state-dependent, and nonconvex Hamilton-Jacobi equations.
+The framework applies to Lax--Friedrichs and upwind schemes, and extends to second-order elliptic and parabolic PDEs on graphs with monotone graph Laplacians.
+Combined with the Barles--Souganidis theorem, the discrete solutions obtained by residual minimization converge to the viscosity solution of \eqref{eq:hj} as $\dx\to0$.
+The numerical experiments in Section~\ref{sec:numerics} demonstrate the scalability of the approach: eikonal equations in high dimensions, time-dependent level-set problems with obstacles, and a Hamilton--Jacobi--Isaacs equation with second-order diffusion from a stochastic differential game.

-The computational infrastructure developed for deep learning has provided new tools to mitigate some of the computational challenges.
-By exploiting function approximators (deep neural networks) and optimization landscapes native to modern AI workflows, we introduce a numerical methodology that respects the viscosity framework while scaling more effectively to high dimensions.
+\paragraph{Related work.} Classical numerical methods for solving Hamilton--Jacobi equations, such as Fast Marching Methods \cite{tsitsiklis2002efficient,sethian1999fast, sethian2001ordered} and Fast Sweeping Methods \cite{zhao2005fast, tsai2003fast, kao2005fast}, rely on discretizing the PDE on a grid and are effective in low dimensions but fundamentally infeasible for high-dimensional problems due to exponential grid complexity.
+Grid-free algorithms based on classical representation formulas (Hopf--Lax, Lax--Oleinik) and fast optimization have been developed in \cite{darbon2016algorithms, chow2019algorithm, chen2024lax}; these compute the solution at query points with complexity that does not grow exponentially.
+Recently, \cite{park2025neural} introduced a neural implicit solution formula that generalizes the Hopf and Lax formulas via deep learning.